The Information Blocking Rule: What do Healthcare Providers Need to Know?

 When Does Information Need to be Shared?

-The information blocking rule mandates that providers share data unless specific conditions called exceptions are met.
-This is a fundamental change compared to HIPAA, which states the conditions under which it is permissible to share data but does not mandate sharing.
-For example, under HIPAA, a treating doctor is permitted but not necessarily required to provide patient records to the patient’s Primary Care Physician (PCP).
-But, under the information blocking rule, the treating doctor’s records must be accessible to the patient’s PCP.
-This mandate to share information applies to providers and any HIPAA authorized party, including patients, their representatives, external providers, authorized 3rd parties, and public health authorities.
+The information blocking rule mandates providers share data unless specific conditions called exceptions – explained more below – are met.
+This is a fundamental change compared to HIPAA, which states situations when it’s permissible to share data but doesn’t mandate information sharing.
+For example, under HIPAA, a treating doctor is permitted but not necessarily required to share information with a patient’s Primary Care Physician (PCP).
+But, under the information blocking rule, the treating doctor’s records must be accessible to the PCP.
+Stakeholders involved in the release of information at provider organizations need to be aware of this new sharing mandate and that it applies to any HIPAA permitted disclosure of health information.
+This includes providers, patients, personal representatives, HIPAA authorized 3rd parties, and situations where authorization to disclose is not required.

 How Fast Must Information be Shared?

-The information blocking rule requires sharing information faster than HIPAA, where providers were allowed up to 30 days to respond to information requests.
-In contrast, the information blocking rule aims to prevent delays in releasing information unless “necessary.”
-Although the “necessary” standard introduced by information blocking regulations remains open to interpretation, ONC provides examples of practices likely not considered “necessary.”
-Delaying the availability of data on provider portals, or policies that block the release of patient test results, unless physician-reviewed, would likely not be “necessary” and could be information blocking.
-In general, providers should be looking for ways to share information as quickly as possible and should no longer assume they have 30 days available to respond.
+Under HIPAA, providers are allowed up to 30 days to respond to information requests.
+The information blocking rule often requires sharing information faster as providers must respond to requests “timely” and prevent delays in releasing information unless “necessary.”
+Although the “necessary” standard remains open to interpretation, the ASTP/ONC provides examples of practices not considered “necessary.”
+Delaying information availability on provider portals or policies that block the release of test results unless physician-reviewed would likely not be “necessary” and could be information blocking.
+Providers should share information as quickly as possible to best satisfy information blocking expectations.

 What Data Needs to be Shared?

-HIPAA simply requires fulfilling data requests in a readable hard copy format or another format as agreed.
-However, the information blocking rule establishes the need to provide content in the format of the requester’s choice.
+HIPAA requires fulfilling data requests in a readable hard copy format or another format as agreed.
+However, the information blocking rule establishes the need to provide content in the format requested.
 This could be physical media, electronic access, or in new machine-readable formats introduced by the information blocking regulations.
-Only offering images on outdated media types like CD-ROM / DVD, or denying requests in a specific format could be considered information blocking.
-Providers should look to implement improved data access and sharing capabilities offered by Health IT vendors in support of information blocking regulations.
+Offering images on outdated media types like CD-ROM or denying requests in a specific format could be considered information blocking.
+Providers should implement the most current data access and sharing capabilities offered by Health IT vendors in support of information sharing.

 What are the Information Blocking Exceptions?